 Get a 74% Acceptance On New LinkedIn Connection Requests

 One of the most common social selling questions I’m asked is: Can I send LinkedIn connection requests to cold prospects?

 The answer: Yes, you can.
 BUT…Don’t mess it up.
-In this post, I am going to discuss the following:
+In this post, I am going to discuss:

 First, let’s establish one thing upfront.
 Blind cold connection requests are NOT — and, I repeat — NOT what Social Selling is all about.
 Rather, these LinkedIn tips you will read are a methodical and holistic approach to creating engagement with your targeted audience.
 In all circumstances, your objective is not to “spray and pray” connect requests.
 Rather, it’s to find unique opportunities to ENGAGE and HELP your buyers, which drive a warm connection.

 Second, what I’m going to share with you does work.
 I have spent years perfecting my formula and have found that based upon the industry by which you sell to, the percentage can go up or down.
 My organization sells to Sales, Marketing, and Sales Enablement leaders.

 So, here is the proof it works.
 Using my personal stats alone, between Jan 31 and April 2 and 2016 we sent and/or received a total of 1,129 LinkedIn connection requests.
 At that same time, we added 836 connection requests.
 This brings us to a 74% acceptance rate!
 The goal, of course, is to establish a 100% connection acceptance rate no doubt.

 Now let’s talk about the GOAL of creating a new LinkedIn connection for a Social Seller.
 Of course, there are many.
 However, in our social selling training, I focus on seven goals of a new connection.

 - Build a Relationship